mouimet-infinisoft/ibrain.codes.next/SOLUTION.md

 # The Problem

-AI Integration at complex development task is peforming pooerly.
+AI Integration at complex development task is peforming poorly.
 Navigating modern codebases with traditional version control systems poses challenges for AI integration due to their human-centric structures, making it difficult for AI models to efficiently parse, understand, and manipulate the intricate web of code interdependencies.

 **The Challenge of Modern Codebase Management in the Age of AI**: